Brenda Walsh (Beverly Hills, 90210): Season 3

 In Beverly Hills, Dylan and Kelly's friendship gets closer while Brenda is studying overseas.
 Brenda pretends to be a French native when she meets a young man named Rick, and their relationship becomes romantic.
 When Brenda returns home and leaves Rick behind in Paris, her relationship with Dylan gets back to normal, but even though she tells Dylan about Rick, he doesn't tell her about Kelly.
 When Rick suddenly shows up in Beverly Hills and runs into Brenda, Dylan discloses to Brenda that there was a girl over the summer, but doesn't tell her that it was her best friend.
 After a dramatic break up, Brenda starts to see Rick, and Dylan immediately goes to Kelly's.
-As the season three directors develop the other characters' storylines, the plot surrounding Brenda, Kelly and Dylan seems to be a natural progression for the series.
-The love triangle that followed Brenda's return from France quickly became a milestone in the series that helped increase her popularity and gave rise to the rumors of rivalry announced between Shannen Doherty and Jennie Garth off set.
+As the season three directors develop the other characters' storylines, the plot surrounding Brenda, Kelly, and Dylan seems to be a natural progression for the series.
+The love triangle that followed Brenda's return from France quickly became a milestone in the series that helped increase her popularity and gave rise to the rumors of an off-set rivalry announced between Shannen Doherty and Jennie Garth.
 The final confrontation between Brenda, Dylan and Kelly – in which he informs Brenda about the affair and that he has chosen her best friend – was listed by Entertainment Weekly at #61 as one of the greatest moments of television of the 1990s.
 As the tension between the three continues, Brenda considers leaving Beverly Hills behind and applies to a Minnesota college.
 She feels abandoned by her friends as they are all more consumed with their respective romantic relationships and she is single and pining for her lost love with Dylan.